Ricky Martin would be the first to tell you, his vida had its share of loca over the years.

 But these days, it's more about la vida inspiradora for the multi-talented entertainer, his husband and their four children.

 "I want people to look at me and see a family and say, 'There's nothing wrong with that.'
-It's part of my mission," the Puerto Rican singer told Out magazine in 2018.
+It's part of my mission," the Puerto Rican singer, who's celebrating his 50th birthday Dec.
+24, told Out magazine in 2018.
 "It's part of my kids' mission as well.
 My kids ask me about having two daddies and I tell them we are a part of a modern family.
 This is a beautiful sense of freedom."

 Martin started his family as a single dad back in 2008, welcoming twin sons Matteo and Valentino via a surrogate and proudly introducing them to the world on the cover of Vanity Fair Spain in 2012.
 Since meeting Swedish and Syrian artist Jwan Yosef, whom he quietly married in 2017, daughter Lucia was born in 2018 and son Renn arrived in 2019.